rgalanakis/robgforpps/_pages/may-2025-bond.md

 ## My background

-I am not a financal professional, but I've been doing finance-adjacent work for a long time, including building technology platforms processing billions of dollars a year.
+I am not a financial professional, but I've been doing finance-adjacent work for a long time, including building technology platforms processing billions of dollars a year.

 I'm definitely a policy wonk and can keep up with technical jargon pretty well.